-The cost to install a ceiling fan typically ranges from $440 to $970 including the fan itself, supplies, and labor.
+Thinking about hiring a licensed electrician to install a standard ceiling fan?
+The cost to install a ceiling fan typically ranges from $292 to $661 including the fan itself, supplies, and labor.

 Ceiling fans are a practical, energy-efficient device for increasing interior air circulation in your home and reducing HVAC costs both summer and winter.
-The fact that these fans are also considered a decor feature means that they come in a wide assortment of attractive styles to coordinate with your home.
+The fact that these fans are also considered a decor feature for a lot of homeowners means that they come in a wide assortment of attractive styles to coordinate with your home.

 Obviously, the most decorative and highest quality fans will tend to be the most expensive as well.